 Foreign exchange rates are constantly moving and can be volatile at the best of times.
-As a buyer of foreign exchange, sometimes you need your desired currency right away, while at other times you might be willing to wait for a better deal if there is a chance that the rate will improve in the future.
+As a buyer of foreign exchange, sometimes you need your desired currency right away, while at other times you might be willing to wait for a better deal.

-For non-urgent currency transfers, a market order can be used to transact on your terms.
-This can be very useful for individuals and businesses who have requirements with longer lead times, and who can afford to be picky about where and when they transact.
+For non-urgent transfers, a market order can be used to transact on your terms.
+This can be very useful for individuals and businesses who have requirements with longer lead times, and who can afford to be picky about when they transact.

 What is a market order?

-A market order is a type of foreign exchange tool that allows you to request that your desired currency be bought or sold if its exchange rate reaches a predetermined level sometime in the future.
+A market order is a payment type that allows you to request that your desired currency be bought or sold if its exchange rate reaches a predetermined level sometime in the future.
 It is a product typically offered by banks and specialised money transfer services, who can take your instructions and automatically acquire the currencies you require, based on the criteria you set in advance.

 If you don’t require currency immediately but you do need it eventually, a market order can be useful for obtaining what you want at a preferred rate.
 This is most appropriate for individuals and business who have specific foreign exchange requirements in the medium to long-term, who also have the flexibility to delay acquisition until if and when a better rate becomes available.